volkszaehler/vzlogger/README.md

 bullseye are also provided through a repository graciously provided by [Cloudsmith](https://cloudsmith.com).

+Those debian packages are built with MQTT support.

 The setup of the repository is also
 [explained by Cloudsmith](https://cloudsmith.io/~volkszaehler/repos/volkszaehler-org-project/setup/#formats-deb).
 This boils down to adding a file to /etc/apt/sources.list.d/ containing